Sunny-The7ank/Rust_book_projects/03_06_loops/README.md

     fn main() {
         let mut number = 3;

         while number != 0 {
             println!("{}!", number);

             number -= 1;
         }

         println!("LIFTOFF!!!");
     }

+This construct eliminates a lot of the nesting that would be necessary if you used other building blocks to kludge it.

+####### Looping Through a Collection with `for` #######

+You could use a `while` loop to iterate over elements of a collection, such as an array.
+EX:

+    fn main() {
+        let a = [10, 20, 30, 40, 50];
+        let mut index = 0;

+        while index < 5 {
+            println!("the value is: {}", a[index]);

+            index += 1;
+        }
+    }

+Here, the code counts up through the elements in the array.
+It starts at index `0`, and loops until it reaches the final index in the array (when `index < 5` is no longer true).

+All five array values appear in the terminal, as expected.
+Even though `index` will reach a value of `5` at some point, the loop stops executing before trying to fetch a sixth value from the array (which would crash).
+An index of 4 would refer to the final value, because arrays are 0 indexed.

+This approach is error prone; we could cause the program to panic if the index length is incorrect.
+It's slow, because the compiler adds runtime code to perform the conditional check on every element on every iteration through the loop.

+A more concise alternative would be a `for` loop and to execute some code for each item in the collection.
+EX:

+    fn main() {
+        let a = [10, 20, 30, 40, 50];

+        for element in a.iter() {
+            println!("the value is: {}", element);
+        }
+    }